Varbin/historisch-gewachsen.de/README.md

 ## Run it locally

 You can run *historisch-gewachsen.de* locally.
 It is written in Python and uses Flask.
+For the pre-made deploy-script gunicorn is used as webserver.

 To run it on your computer, follow these steps: